 The risk posed to organizations by cybersecurity threats is large and increasing.
-COVID-19 related adjustments at home and at work, the move to a remote workforce, and increasing nation-state activity all contribute to the massive increase in cybersecurity risk.
+COVID-19-related adjustments at home and at work, the move to a remote workforce, and increasing nation-state activity all contribute to the massive increase in cybersecurity risk.

-There is an immediate need for organizations to quickly implement or mature their cyber risk practices, and even more so as the reality of a new era of remote work and other changes settle after being driven by the COVID-19 pandemic.
+There is an immediate need for organizations to quickly implement or mature their cyber risk practices, and even more so as the reality of a new era of remote work and other changes settles after being driven by the COVID-19 pandemic.
 The cyber risk landscape and cyber-attack surface have changed across the board due to the pandemic, and attackers, including nation-state groups, are leveraging the situation with both opportunistic and targeted campaigns.

 The rush to digitalization due to the pandemic has organizations across sectors that have traditionally relied on legacy technology fighting an uphill battle when it comes to cybersecurity.
 CIOs, CISOs, and their teams face two key issues - the first being that they have to determine where and how their cybersecurity posture has changed, and the second being that they must direct their teams to efficiently mitigate the cyber risk posed by the gaps they find in their new posture.